Affidavits and solemn declarations

 Deponent present before commissioner

 [7] See R. v.
 Schultz, [1922] 2 WWR 582 (Sask.
 CA) in which the accused filled in and signed a declaration and left it on the desk of a commissioner for taking oaths, later meeting the commissioner outside and asking him to complete it.
-The court held that it was not a solemn declaration within the meaning of the Canada Evidence Act, stating that: “The mere fact that it was signed by the accused does not make it a solemn declaration.
+The court held that it was not a solemn declaration within the meaning of the Canada Evidence Act, RSC 1985, c.
+C-5, stating that: “The mere fact that it was signed by the accused does not make it a solemn declaration.
 The written statement by the commissioner that it was ‘declared before him’ is not true.
 The essential requirement of the Act is not the signature of the declarant but his solemn declaration made before the commissioner” (p.
 584).
-Likewise, it has been held in the U.S. that the taking of an affidavit over the telephone is grounds for a charge of negligence and professional misconduct: Bar Association of New York City v.
+Likewise, it has been held in the United States that the taking of an affidavit over the telephone is grounds for a charge of negligence and professional misconduct: Bar Association of New York City v.
 Napolis (1915), 155 N.Y.
 Sup.
 416 (N.Y.
 Sup.
 Ct.
 App.
 Div.).
-In B.C., the conduct of a lawyer who affixed the lawyer's name to the jurat of the signed affidavit without ever having seen the deponent constituted professional misconduct: Law Society Discipline Case Digest 83/14.
+In BC, the conduct of a lawyer who affixed the lawyer's name to the jurat of the signed affidavit without ever having seen the deponent constituted professional misconduct: Law Society Discipline Case Digest 83/14.

 Identification